csariyildiz/csariyildiz.github.io/_posts/2023/2023-05-20-editing-fields-on-mongodb.md

 thumb: "enrona_1"
 ---

 MongoDB is a very popular no-sql database with JSON-like documents.
-I find it very robust usefull for many use cases.
+I find it very robust usefull for many use cases including apps and data pipelines.
-It has free and .. versions.
+It has versions such as Cloud, Enterprise and Community which is free to use.
+It also has a GUI named MongoDB Compass.

+Because MongoDB is no-sql its data stored in a unstructured or semi-structured way.
+Differentiating from relational databases such as MSSQL, MySQL or Oracle with its collections and documents instead of structured tables columns and rows.
+MongoDB also has features like Indexing, Replication, Load-Balancing.
+Its queries are formed as JSON-like make it easy to use and flexible.

 In this document we will explore its features and commands which can be useful when we dealing with data.

-* Indexes,

-## Brief Look To MongoDB
+## Databases And Collections

 MongoDB organizes its "documents" as "databases" and "collections".
 Each document has a collection and a database.